 Our team is a mixture of consumers and dental professionals.

 We strive to create honest, informative content, telling you the facts, good or bad.

 We are not sponsored by big brands or healthcare companies.
 Our site is funded by affiliate revenue and ads, but we only recommend products that we have tested and truly believe to be worth your money.

 Why not watch this short video to find out all about us?

 And now for a bit more detail…

-However, 2 years on and 1 million downloads later, such a brush and feature set has evolved into the Genius 8000 and 9000.
+However, 2 years on and 1 million downloads later, Oral-B decided to introduce the 8000 which innovates on this model.